jamieowen/grunt-springroll-download/README.md

 The specific Git commit hash of a game to download.
 A `token` option is required to download a specific commit.

+### Environment Variables

+It's recommended to use environment variables to ignore sensitive information from your project's version control.
+To setup this for OS X:

+1. Open up your bash profile `vi ~/.bash_profile`
+2. Add the environment variable to the file `export SPRINGROLL_TOKEN=blahblahblah` (where "blahblahblah" is your token)
+3. Save and then import the profile `. ~/.bash_profile`

+#### SPRINGROLL_TOKEN

+Type: `String`
+Default: `undefined`

+Instead of settings `options.token`, you can define your personal access token through an environmental variable.  _This is recommended._

+#### SPRINGROLL_SERVER

+Type: `String`
+Default: `undefined`

+Instead of settings `options.server`, you can define the path to SpringRoll Connect through an environmental variable.

 ## Usage

 ### Basic Usage